syncfusion-content/xamarin-docs/Xamarin/SfListView/PullToRefresh.md

 {% endhighlight %}
 {% endtabs %}

-### Load the data into SfListView on pull-to-refresh refreshing
+### Load the data into SfListView on pull-to-refresh

 SfListView lets you to refresh the data in view at runtime by using [Refreshing](https://help.syncfusion.com/cr/cref_files/xamarin/sfpulltorefresh/Syncfusion.SfPullToRefresh.XForms~Syncfusion.SfPullToRefresh.XForms.SfPullToRefresh~Refreshing_EV.html) event.
 The `Refreshing` event gets triggered once the progress bar meets 100 %.
 You can add the data into the underlying collection and the data gets updated in view once the `Refreshing` event gets completed.